FAQs on the Application Process

 Q: I am coming from overseas.
 Is there anything I should remember to do?

-A: Yes.
+Yes.
 If you are coming to the U.S. from abroad, make sure you remember to bring enough money to take care of any initial expenses you may incur.
-Common expenses are deposit and first month's rent, if you plan on renting an apartment, books and registration fees.
+Common expenses are books and registration fees, and if you plan on renting an apartment, deposit and first month's rent.
 If you are on a fellowship, your stipend checks are delivered on the Rice payroll schedule: paydays are the 15th and last day of every month.
 Make sure you bring enough money to cover expenses until you get paid.
-For more information, please check the Rice Office of International Students and Scholars (OISS).
+For more information, please check the Rice Office of International Students and Scholars (OISS) website

 Q: If there is a field I am interested in and I don't see it in the professors' profiles, what should I do?